The Bremen Town Musicians (1969 film): Plot

-The cartoon focuses on a Donkey, a Dog, a Cat, and a Rooster and their leader, a Troubadour (possibly to represent a classical five-piece rock-band).
+The cartoon focuses on a Donkey, a Dog, a Cat, and a Rooster and their leader, a Troubadour (possibly to represent a classical five-piece rock-band) dressed as hippie.
 At the start of the cartoon, the band sings about the joy of freedom, which they feel in their travels.
 They arrive in a palace and begin a show for the King and his subjects.
 They perform a variety of tricks, but while the Troubadour is balancing upside-down on top of his animals, he and the Princess catch each other's eye; they both blush.
 The unexpected event derails the show, causing Donkey to shatter a window.
 The King furiously throws the band out of the palace and into the woods.

 Back on the road, Troubadour looks up at the moonlit sky and dreams of the Princess, seeing her face in the Moon.
 As he sings, it is revealed that the Princess, too, is gazing at the Moon thinking of him.
 Their translucent figures share a duet in the sky.
 Afterwards, they each sing, pulling the Moon their way; it tilts to and fro until at last it is at its highest point in the sky.

 Presumably at midnight, the band chances upon a stone hut housing a band of bandits.
 Their leader is a fortune teller with golden bracelets, heavy makeup, and a long black ponytail - likely a stereotype of Romani people.
 Shuffling a deck of playing cards, she sings about her desire to rob the king.
 The other thugs (cartoon rendering of the popular comedy trio Coward, Fool, and Pro), merrily join the song, drinking foaming mugs of beer and dancing together as they sing along.
 The woman dances atop her drum as the song speeds up into a ragtime, with a vision of fire behind her.
 Meanwhile, the thugs engage in a sword dance.
 She swooshes her shawl and shimmies her shoulders, laughing maniacally as the song concludes.
 Suddenly, the music stops as they are interrupted by Troubadour and the animals.
 They frighten the thugs with strange noises and a trenchcoat-like disguise.
 The thugs scramble out of the windows in fear, and the musicians take possession of the hut.